korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/swf.md

 # AWS Simple Work Flow

 - SWF vs SQS
-  - SQS has a retention period of 14 days.
   - SWF executions can last up to 1 year.
 - SWF API is task-oriented.
 SQS API is message-oriented API.
 - SWF ensures a task is assigned once and is never duplicated.
 SQS you need to handle duplicated messages and may also need to make sure